-The following guide explains how to pay remote talent in multiple countries and navigate the challenges of paying a global workforce that spans international borders.
+The following guide explains how to pay remote workers in multiple countries and navigate the challenges of paying a global workforce that spans international borders.

 Benefits of Hiring Remote Workers

-Some benefits to hiring international remote workers include:
+Some benefits of hiring international remote workers include:

 - Broader access to talent and skill sets